ciebaisf2017/Lab/w03/d01/morning/readme.md

 One person should WIREFRAME the webpage.
 Draw boxes around elements - it'll help you get a sense of what elements you need and where elements should be nested.

-The other person should review the Flexbox guide and decide which containers need a `display: flex;` property and how elements within should be arranged.
+The other person should review the Flexbox guide and decide which containers need Flexbox and how elements within should be arranged.

-After five minutes, come together to make a plan to figure out which elements you need and how to incorporate Flexbox!
+After five minutes, come together to implement the design!

 Work in the starter `index.html` and `style.css` files in the doggies folder.